The Best Thing About Sundance 2020 Isn't Even Taylor Swift

 According to Variety, one noteworthy difference this year is that Sundance has increased visibility for Latinx filmmakers, in response to a report by the USC Annenberg Inclusion Initiative showing worrying levels of Latinx erasure in Hollywood.
 That study found that in over 1,200 top-grossing box office films between 2007 and 2018, only 4.5% of the 47,268 total characters studied were Latinx.
 A dismal 3% of those movies featured Latinx actors in lead roles.
 What’s more, only two Latina lead roles were played by an actor 45 or older, and both were Jennifer Lopez, who has now added a third with Hustlers, a role that could make her the second Latinx person to win an Oscar for Best Supporting Actress.
 (To this day, no Latinx person has ever won Best Actress.)

-Among those selected to compete in the U.S. Dramatic Competition in 2020 are Blast Beat, directed by Columbian director Esteban Arango, and Manuel Soto’s Charm City Kids, a live-action feature co-written by Moonlight’s Barry Jenkins, and based on the 2013 documentary 12 O’Clock Boys.
+Among those selected to compete in the U.S. Dramatic Competition in 2020 are Blast Beat, directed by Columbian director Esteban Arango, and Manuel Soto’s Charm City Kings, a live-action feature co-written by Moonlight’s Barry Jenkins, and based on the 2013 documentary 12 O’Clock Boys.

 To make things even easier for filmmakers contemplating submissions and opportunities, the festival has also launched an Inclusion Resource Map, a searchable collection of programs and initiatives available to U.S. based artists from underrepresented communities.